Non-Dual &

 (You don't have to believe this yet.
 That's okay.)

-How does mindfulness work in therapy?
+How does this work in therapy?

 These approaches are particularly helpful for people dealing with: